December 2024 Industrial market report

 Key Takeaways:

-- Nationwide, 362.6 million square feet of industrial space was under construction, while 283.1 million square feet was completed through the end of September
+- Nationwide, over 361 million square feet of industrial space was under construction, with the pipeline seeing the first month-over-month growth this year

 Trends & Industry News